imbev/simplematrixbotlib/README.md

     bot = botlib.Bot(creds)
     bot.run() #Logs in during the execution of this line
     ```
-- ### Join room on invite - Bots automatically join rooms that the bot is invited to upon execution of bot.run(), or upon invite if the bot is running
+- ### Join room on invite - bot automatically join rooms that the bot is invited to upon execution of bot.run(), or upon invite if the bot is running
+- ### Send message - bot can send messages in response to other messages, and can also run other code in response to messages as well as filter the messages that the bot responds to
+    ```python
+    import simplematrixbotlib as botlib

+    creds = botlib.Creds("home.server", "user", "pass")
+    bot = botlib.Bot(creds)

+    async def say_something_to_a_message_not_from_bot(room, message): #Must be an "async" function with (room, message) arguments if not message.sender == bot.async_client.user_id: #Optional, prevents the bot from reacting to its own messages await bot.api.send_text_message(room.room_id, "something") #Send a message containing "something" to room bot.add_message_listener(say_something_to_a_message_not_from_bot) #Listen for messages, can have as many message listeners as needed, each added using bot.add_message_listener

+    bot.run()
+    ```

 ## In Progress:
 - ### Execute action based on criteria
-- ### Send message

 ## Planned:
 - ### More